Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 • Disable the Directory Sync

 • In the admin centre, disable the directory sync.
-This process can take 24 hours or more, so it is important that the directory sync feature is disabled before the migration process is started.
+This process can take 24 hours or more, so the directory sync feature must be disabled before the migration process is started.

 Step 3: Initiation of the Migration Process